fandreuz/BisPy/README.md

 # compute the maximum bisimulation
 > qblocks = paige_tarjan_qblocks(qblocks)

-# at this point we can update the maximum bisimulation for an arbitrary
+# from now on we can update the maximum bisimulation incrementally, everytime
-# number of times
+# we add a new edge to the graph
 > new_edges_list = random_edges_generator()
 > for edge in new_edges_list:
 >    qblocks = saha(qblocks, vertexes, edge)
 ```

+Note that *Saha*'s algorithm must be applied on a **maximum bisimulation**, otherwise it is going to return wrong results.
+This is why we called `paige_tarjan_qblocks` (which is just a version of *Paige-Tarjan*'s algorithm which can be applied to the variable `qblocks`) before the call to *Saha*'s algorithm.

 You can read more about [Saha](https://bispy-bisimulation-in-python.readthedocs.io/en/latest/algorithms/saha.html#)'s algorithm and the module [graph_decorator](https://bispy-bisimulation-in-python.readthedocs.io/en/latest/utilities/graph_decorator.html) on the documentation.

 ## TODO
-- [ ] Improve *Saha*'s algorithm performance (at the moment is much faster for graph having less than ~1000 nodes, but becomes very slow afterwards);
+- [ ] Improve *Saha*'s algorithm performance (at the moment *Saha* is much faster for graph having less than ~1000 nodes, but becomes slow afterwards);
 - [ ] *Labeling set* support for *Dovier-Piazza-Policriti*'s algorithm.;
 - [ ] Implement performance improvements described on the paper which introduced *Dovier-Piazza-Policriti*'s algorithm.